-Bar del Pla is a busy tapas bar and reservations are recommended.
-We were lucky when we got there they had two seats at the counter and they were available for 45 minutes until the next reservation arrived.
-They made it clear if we chose to stay to eat that we had to be out of there in that time frame.
+Bar del Pla is a busy tapas bar, and reservations are recommended.
+We were lucky when we got there they had two seats at the counter, and they were available for 45 minutes until the next reservation arrived.
+They made it clear if we chose to stay to eat that, we had to be out of there in that time frame.
 We were okay with that.
 I was ready for bed.

 Tip: Make sure you order everything you want at once.

-We absolutely loved Kserol restaurant.
+We loved Kserol restaurant.
 Fintan, our guide from Devour Barcelona, heard we would be visiting La Sagrada Familia the next day and practically insisted we have lunch here.

-I would not have minded returning here for dinner.
+We would not have minded returning here for dinner.

 The restaurant was full of patrons, chatting away in Catalan and Spain with delicious plates of food in front of them.
-It also smells amazing and your stomach starts to growl.
+It also smells amazing, and your stomach starts to growl.

 What would you do?
 You ask to be seated.

 The waitress was so kind!
-When she saw us the next night she hugged me and kissed my cheeks.
+When she saw us the next night, she hugged me and kissed my cheeks.

-Reservations suggested for large groups.
+Reservations are suggested for large groups.

 Don’t Skip La Sagrada Familia

 If you plan to visit Barcelona, don’t just go there and see it from a distance.
 Plan your visit.
-Book a reservation in advance or book a tour with Ellie or one of the others I mention below.
+Book a reservation in advance at La Sagrada Familia or book a guided tour.
+It is well worth the time, effort, and investment.

 Hotel Recommendations in Barcelona